rackerlabs/support-how-to/content/cloud-servers/expand-and-shrink-volumes-with-disk-management.md

 7. Click **Finish** to finalize the changes shown on the confirmation page.

-### Shrink a Volume
+### Shrink a volume

 1. Locate the volume you want to shrink in the list.
 Alternatively, use the graphical version at the bottom of the window.

 2. Right-click the volume and choose **Shrink Volume**.

 3. Select the amount of space, in megabytes, you'd like to remove from the volume.
-You can choose an ampount of space up to the amount listed next to **Size of available shrink space in MB**.
+You can choose an amount of space up to the amount listed next to **Size of available shrink space in MB**.

 4. Click **Shrink** to finalize the changes shown.
 The total size of the disk after the shrink completes is listed next to **Total size after shrink in MB**.